🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “You’re in a mood today.”

 “Sorry, but I’m crazy busy.
 So thanks for stopping by,” I said, glancing at my unfinished brew.
-“Really need to add the rose essence while the base is still—”
+“Really need to add the rose essence while the base is—”

 Growing up in Eastwick Harbor, everyone knew about the Brewster family’s fall from grace.
 People often compared me to my late mother, Brenda.
-Sure, she’d treated brewing recipes like polite suggestions, and some of her experimental batches were still sparkling in the town fountain.
-But I wasn’t my mom.
+Sure, she’d treated brewing recipes like polite suggestions, but I wasn’t my mom.

 “Hi, Auntie.”
 Seth reappeared with the mop.

-My aunt fingered her pendant.
-“I’m just glad you’re not following in Brenda’s explosive footsteps.”
+“Hello, our Firestarter.”
+My aunt looked at me.
+“I’m glad you’re not following in Brenda’s explosive footsteps.”

 Three potion bottles on the shelf rattled.